ofallonlabs/saeedmirshekari/_public/blog/2022-05-14-the-talent-gap-in-data-science-today-and-tomorrow.md

 If you have a degree in mathematics, statistics or computer-related fields, or even social sciences, you can play an important part in the success of organizations by enrolling in the right online courses.

-<h1>Solution for You!  – O’Fallon Labs </h1>
+<h1>Solution for You! </h1>

 Interested in becoming a data scientist but don’t know where to start?
-[O’Fallon Labs](https://saeedmirshekari.com/) has the perfect solution for you.
+[O’Fallon Labs](https://saeedmirshekari.com/) has a great solution for you.
 Our data science mentors provide professional mentoring and training in machine learning, Al consultancy, and other data science skills to prepare you for your job interview.

 So what are you waiting for?